-Emergence of Social Engineering.
-As security solutions improve and are more thoroughly deployed throughout enterprises, attackers attempt to bypass security mitigations and restrictions by "hacking" the human mind, in other words, by deceiving employees into providing credentials, sending infected files or clicking on an infected link.
-Many of the attacks in 2015 have taken root within the attack's target through social engineering and phishing techniques.
-Specific security policies, increased segmentation of the infrastructure and multi-layer defense solutions will be needed to prevent these types of attacks.
+Role of Social Engineering.
+Despite constantly improving security solutions, the human element is still a wild card.
+Attackers attempt to bypass security mitigations and restrictions, using phishing techniques, by tricking employees into exposing credentials or other sensitive information, or to open infected files or infected links.
+Specific technologies to detect phishing attempts, setting specific security policies, increasing segmentation of the infrastructure, and deploying multi-layer defense solutions are needed to prevent these types of attacks.